Dinner Planner - Free Family Meal Planner!

 4. You control the salt, fat, and sugar that goes into your foods.

 This is one of our favorite pitches for cooking at home!
-You control all that salt that is loaded into fast foods.
-And we won’t even go into the fats and sugar …
+You control all that fats, salt and sugar that is loaded into fast foods.
+When you cook at home, you have control over the ingredients you use, which means you can choose healthier options like fresh produce, whole grains, and lean proteins that contain no additional additives.
+Just healthy fresh foods.

 5. You save tons of money!

-Families can spend close to or more than $300.00 a month eating out.
+Families can spend close to or more than $400.00 a month eating out or with Door Dash.
 That’s a lot of extra money for most families.
 When you start shopping with a grocery list and a plan, and start eating more at home, you will be amazed at the amount of money you will save.
+Cooking at home is much cheaper than eating out.
+You can buy ingredients in bulk and make meals that can be stretched over several days, which can save you a lot of money in the long run.

 6. Families that eat at home eat more vegetables.